 We intend to continue to invest in our business so that we can capitalize on our market opportunity.
-We intend to continue to invest in sales and marketing to grow our sales team, expand our brand recognition, and optimize our channel partner network.
-We also intend to continue to invest in our research and development team to build additional functionality and enhance existing functionality in our platform to extend our capabilities.
-Our success depends on our ability to enhance our technological leadership.
-We will also evaluate strategic acquisitions of businesses and technologies to expand and enhance the functionality of our platform.
+We intend to continue to invest in sales and marketing to grow our sales team, expand our brand recognition and optimize our channel partner network.
+We also intend to continue to invest in our research and development team to build additional functionality and enhance existing functionality in our platform to extend our capabilities as our success is dependent on our ability to further our technological leadership.
+We also intend to evaluate strategic acquisitions of businesses and technologies to expand and enhance the functionality of our platform.

-Our investments in growth may adversely affect our operating results in the near term however, we expect that these investments will contribute to our long-term growth and success.
+Our investments in growth may adversely affect our operating results in the near term; however, we expect that these investments will contribute to our long-term growth and success.

-If these investments do not lead to expected revenue growth, our operating losses may increase, we may not achieve profitability, and our growth rates may slow.
+If these investments do not lead to expected revenue growth, our operating losses may increase, and we may not achieve profitability and our growth rates may slow.